metova/swift-style-guide/README.md

 }
 ```

-*Rationale: Apple uses same line brackets in their code and it Xcode autocomplete encourages it as well.*
+*Rationale: Apple uses same line brackets in their code and Xcode autocomplete encourages it as well.*

 ---